pieszczu/CAR-CATALOGUE/README.md

 # CAR-CATALOGUE
+https://youtu.be/NPAbeBoS_wk <--- Link to a video showcasing the functionality of this program.

 This is a car-catalogue written in C# (WPF) and using a database (Microsoft SQL Server).

 In this programme user can: